MsebeleJnr/AirBnB_clone_v3/README.md

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...
-* Do operations on objects (count, compute stats, etc...)
+* Do operations on objects (count, compute stats, etc.)
 * Update attributes of an object
 * Destroy an object